mlbonatelli/SciCommMgz/README.md

 We are building this magazine from scratch, so we need help in several different things.
 We need to think about the writers and reviewers experience and we need to build a magazine that people really want to read.

 If you have any expertise that may help us, or if you have a good idea or suggestion, please let us know!
-And if you want to get involved, it is easy: just go to [Get involved?](#get-involved)!
+And if you want to get involved, it is easy: just go to [Get involved](#get-involved)!
 Also, if you want to share some idea directly to us, go to: [Contact us](#contact-us).

 ## Get involved